opensearch-project/project-website/_posts/2021-12-02-distributed-tracing-pipeline-with-opentelemetry.md

 - **Data Prepper**

 Similar to Jaeger, to vizualize distributed traces through Trace Analytics in OpenSearch, we need to transform these traces for OpenSearch.
-Data Prepper is a key component in providing Trace Analytics feature in OpenSearch.
-Data Prepper is a last mile server-side component collecting telemetry data from AWS Distro OpenTelemetry collector or OpenTelemetry collector and transforms it for OpenSearch.
-Data Prepper is a data ingestion component of the OpenSearch project that pre-processes documents before storing and indexing in OpenSearch.
+[Data Prepper](https://github.com/opensearch-project/data-prepper) is a key component in providing Trace Analytics feature in OpenSearch.
+Data Prepper is a data ingestion component of the OpenSearch project.
+It is a last mile server-side component that collects telemetry data from AWS Distro OpenTelemetry collector or OpenTelemetry collector.
+It then transforms it before storing and indexing in OpenSearch.

 To pre-process documents, Data Prepper allows you to configure a pipeline that specifies a source, buffers, a series of processors, and sinks.
 Once you have configured a data pipeline, Data Prepper takes care of managing source, sink, buffer properties, and maintains state across all instances of Data Prepper on which the pipelines are configured.
 A single instance of Data Prepper can have one or more pipelines configured.
 A pipeline definition requires at least a source and sink attribute to be configured, and will use the default buffer and no processor if they are not configured.
 Data Prepper can be deployed as a deployment with a horizontal pod autoscaler.

 <details>
   <summary><em><b>Click to expand : K8s Manifest for Data Prepper</b></em></summary>